beto-developing/exercise-1/README.md

 - Create at least three Unit Tests
 - Create at least one Enum
 - Documentate all the code in English
+- The user must type in console just the Commodity type to be manufactured and the quantity
 - Write instructions in README about how to use the software
 - Commit